klsoundarya/mindspark/README.md

 - Parents & Educators – Looking for Montessori tools to enhance learning for children.
 - Young Professionals & Students – Searching for tech gadgets and lifestyle products to boost productivity.
 - Innovative Learners & Thinkers – Interested in educational tools that encourage creativity and self-improvement.

+### Customer Goals ###
+Mindspark aims to provide a user-friendly shopping experience where customers can easily browse, learn about, and purchase innovative products.
+Customers are encouraged to:
+- Find Montessori learning tools to support early education.
+- Discover tech gadgets that enhance productivity and daily life.
+- Stay informed through blog posts covering learning strategies, technology, and lifestyle trends.
+- Register an account to manage purchases and receive exclusive updates.
+- By offering high-quality educational and tech-based products, Mindspark empowers users to spark creativity and innovation in learning and everyday life.

 </details>